Digital public infrastructure for sovereignty: What a “European” approach to DPI might look like

 Emrys Schoemaker argues that we must recognize that DPI is as much about governing for outcomes as it is about technology per se.

 There is a striking addition to the newly announced line up of European Commissioners: the inclusion of ‘Tech Sovereignty’ in the newly appointed Henna Virkkunen’s list of responsibilities.
-Ms Virkkunen has much to build, given the European Commission's ongoing development of a European infrastructure for digital identification—but, given the recent Cloudstrike debacle, much to navigate, too.
+Ms Virkkunen has much to build, given the European Commission's ongoing development of a European infrastructure for digital identification—but, given the recent Crowdstrike debacle, much to navigate, too.
 This critical appointment has the potential to ensure that digital infrastructure delivers public value for the people of Europe—and becomes an influential shaper of a global trend of developing digital infrastructure as a public good.

-The Cloudstrike disruption to Windows computers was one of the most significant computer outages ever.
+The Crowdstrike disruption to Windows computers was one of the most significant computer outages ever.
 Explanations for the outage point to the complex role of European regulation and the vulnerability of core digital systems.
-The Cloudstrike disruption shut down travel, medical services, sales systems, and more.
+The Crowdstrike disruption shut down travel, medical services, sales systems, and more.
 The simple explanation for the shutdown—a computer update that went wrong—has raised awareness of and concerns about the risks of single points of failure and reliance on privately owned technology.
 Such explanations have also strengthened calls for more resilient digital infrastructure that serves the public interest.

 More complex explanations of the shutdown’s root cause point toward governance and regulation.
 They have included blaming the European Commission (EC) for regulating to open access to the kernel of computer operating systems and defending that openness for limiting the outage to only those 1 percent of Windows computers subscribed to the Crowdstrike security service.
 As Cloudflare CEO Matthew Prince put it on X, “better security isn’t consolidated security.
 It isn’t your application provider picking who your security vendor must be.
 It’s open competition across many providers.”